azavea/raster-vision/docs/rv2/cli.rst

 .. currentmodule:: rastervision2

-The Raster Vision command line utility, ``rastervision2``, is installed with a ``pip install`` of ``rastervision``, which is installed by default in the :ref:`docker containers`.
+The Raster Vision command line utility, ``rastervision2``, is installed with a ``pip install`` of ``rastervision``, which is installed by default in the :ref:`rv2_docker images`.
-It has subcommands, with some top level options:
+It has a main command, with some top level options, and several subcommands.

 .. code-block:: terminal